RytisKumpa/Scientific-Citation-Context-Extraction-and-Sentiment-Analysis/README.md

 - NCONT - Text outside of the citation context.
 - OTHER - Other characters.

+ContextVizualizer.py can be used to display the tagged citation context in an easy-to-read format.
+Citation context is displayed in greem, non-context in red, and the target citation in blue.

 The samples in the Citation Sentiment data set have been formatted as follows:

 *p  This is a citation carrying positive sentiment .*